Explicit block-encoding for partial differential equation-constrained optimization: Introduction

 The contribution of this paper is to develop a fully-quantum algorithm for solving PDE-constrained optimization problems, by combining the quantum PDE solver (LCHS, producing the solution $\ket{u(t;\xi)}$) and quantum optimizer (QHD, minimizing the quantized objective function $\hat{\mathcal F}(u(t;\xi))$ with respect to $\xi$).
-Specifically, we explicitly construct the oracle of QHD in a form of block-encoding of $\hat{\mathcal F}(u(t;\xi))$, in which $\ket{u(t;\xi)}$ is directly embedded without any measurement.
+A first technical step is to formulate the parameterized PDE family as an extended forward-simulation problem coherent in the design variable, and to compile the corresponding design-dependent forward oracle.
+Building on this, we explicitly construct the oracle of the objective function $\hat{\mathcal F}(u(t;\xi))$ required by QHD in the form of a block-encoding, in which the PDE solution $\ket{u(t;\xi)}$ is used coherently without intermediate measurement.
 Figure~\ref{fig:concept} illustrates the conceptual diagram of the proposed method.
 Importantly, the explicit block-encoding of the objective function coherently bridges a quantum PDE solver and a quantum optimizer, thereby avoiding any classical readout of the output of the quantum PDE solver $\ket{u(t;\xi)}$; the output of our algorithm is a bit string that describes the optimized solution.
-Hence, we can avoid the exponential overhead of classical-quantum hybrid approaches as discussed in Ref.~\cite{catli2025exponentially}.
-We list our contributions as follows.
+Hence, we can construct an end-to-end pipeline for PDE-constrained optimization, avoiding the exponential overhead of classical-quantum hybrid approaches as discussed in Ref.~\cite{catli2025exponentially}.

-\begin{itemize} \item We provide explicit constructions of block-encoding for the objective function of PDE-constrained optimization.
-These constructions serve as the crucial interface between two abstract quantum algorithms (i.e., the quantum PDE solver and the quantum optimizer) in practical settings, making a bottleneck-free fully-quantum algorithm.